 And then one day I thought…why not add them to a cookie!

 Are Teddy Grahams Vegan?

 Teddy Grahams are a branded graham cracker type cookie sold by the brand Nabisco.
 Some Teddy Graham flavors are made without dairy and eggs, making them vegan friendly!
-The flavors that are vegan friendly include the chocolate, chocolatey chip, and cinnamon.
+The flavors that are vegan friendly include chocolate, chocolate chip, and cinnamon.